GregKaighin/bedfordshire-bicycle-club/README.md

 The logo was created and edited in [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html).
 It is a simple vector image of a bicycle.

-[Pixabay](https://pixabay.com/) was used to source all images on the **Home page**, including the hero image, bootstrap card images and gallery images.
+[Pixabay](https://pixabay.com/) was used to source all images on the **Home page**, including the Hero image, Bootstrap Card images and Carousel and Gallery images.

-The hero image was created by making a collage of bicycle images in .png file format, which allows the images to retain transparency when displayed on the website.
+The Hero image was created by making a collage of bicycle images in .png file format, which allows the images to retain transparency when displayed on the website.

 # Wireframes